NVIDIA Corporation (NVDA) Analysis & Forecast for 2022

 NVIDIA Corporation (NVDA) Insider Activity

-A total of 39 insider transactions have happened at NVIDIA Corporation (NVDA) in the last six months, with sales accounting for 23 and purchases happening 16 times.
-The most recent transaction is an insider sale by STEVENS MARK A,the company’sDirector.
-SEC filings show that STEVENS MARK A sold 87,500 shares of the company’s common stock on Oct 13 at a price of $119.65 per share for a total of $10.47 million.
-Following the sale, the insider now owns 2.31 million shares.
+A total of 36 insider transactions have happened at NVIDIA Corporation (NVDA) in the last six months, with sales accounting for 20 and purchases happening 16 times.
+The most recent transaction is an insider sale by Dabiri John,the company’sDirector.
+SEC filings show that Dabiri John sold 495 shares of the company’s common stock on Nov 21 at a price of $151.11 per share for a total of $74799.0.
+Following the sale, the insider now owns 2710.0 shares.

 NVIDIA Corporation (NVDA): Who are the competitors?